“Let’s invent tomorrow instead of worrying about what happened yesterday.”

 Digitalization of Aftermarket services has been a focus for many businesses for a long time and yet as relevant as ever.
 Implementing digital twins, intelligent data transmission and the like, does not only require technical knowledge and expertise but also much more from the organization.
 The new ways for Aftermarket has to be implemented into the organization as a whole, to become a natural part of business processes.

 The aim is to achieve harmonization between technology, people and processes, which is not an easy task.
 At this Aftermarket Business Platform we delve deeper into what service leaders can do in order to optimize the service business.

 How can we use the data provided by current technology, analyze it, adopt it and run with it in our own organizations in order to steadily improve our service operations and increase profitability?

-Therefore this year’s business platform will cover the 3 most important areas where data will drive performance and delivery forward:
+This virtual academy will cover the 3 most important areas where data will drive performance and service forward:

-This and much more will be discussed on how your service operation can grow and thrive with the insights of data.
+We look forward to discussing this during our Virtual Academy and getting new insights on how service operations can grow and thrive with the insights of data.